 NOTE – The exception for itu_t_t35_payload_byte and user_data_payload_byte is provided because these syntax elements may contain externally-specified syntax elements, and the determination of the boundaries of such externally-specified syntax elements is a matter outside the scope of this Specification.

 byte_alignment_bit_equal_to_one shall be equal to 1.

+In F.14.2.4 (Inter-layer constrained tile sets SEI message syntax), replace the following row: